-This exciting new C. rosea hybrid delivers an abundant show of deep wine-red blooms all summer long.
+This C. rosea hybrid delivers an abundant show of deep wine-red blooms all summer long.
 Plants grow quickly and the narrow foliage shows excellent resistance to powdery mildew.
-During trials, 'Mercury Rising' proved hardy through many Zone 5 winters, unlike some earlier red Coreopsis with C. tinctoria parentage.
+During trials, 'Mercury Rising' proved hardy through many Zone 5 winters, but be aware that it requires excellent winter drainage.
 PP 24,689

 A genus of Daisy-like plants, Coreopsis is excellent for the border.
 Most species are native to the southeastern United States and Mexico.
 They are not the least fussy about soil but require full sun.
 Cut stems back after the first flush of flowers fade to promote a repeat bloom.

 For more information on Coreopsis care, click Growing Guide.

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.